Biden fights for momentum in Democrats’ shifting primary

 Text messages reviewed by The Associated Press revealed an outpouring of interest in Biden from donors supporting other candidates, including Buttigieg and Elizabeth Warren.

-Also on Sunday, however, Sanders announced he had raised an eye-popping $46.5 million for February.
-That compared to $29 million for Warren and $18 million for Biden over the same period.

-Sanders, who dominated the money race for much of the year even though did not court wealthy donors, said it was not the overhaul fundraising haul that should impress but the enthusiasm of working people fueling his candidacy.
+Sanders, who dominated the money race for much of the year even though he did not court wealthy donors, said it was not the overall fundraising haul that should impress but the enthusiasm of working people fueling his candidacy.

 “No campaign out there has a stronger grassroots movement than we do,” Sanders said on CBS’s “Face the Nation.”
 “That’s how you beat Trump.”